 Collision insurance covers your car repair bills after an accident in Nevada.
-If your car is “totaled,” the policy covers the fair market value of the vehicle.
+If your car is “totaled,” the policy covers the vehicle’s fair market value.
 It applies regardless of which driver is at fault.

 Collision insurance policies are optional in Nevada.
-However, experts generally recommend purchasing it if the value of your vehicle exceeds the amount of the auto insurance premiums you will pay over the next five years.
+However, experts generally recommend purchasing one if the value of your vehicle exceeds the auto insurance premiums you will pay over the next five years.

 Collision insurance differs from “comprehensive” car insurance which covers property damage to a vehicle caused by something other than a collision (such as hail, theft, fire, vandalism, or animals).